minhduccao/personalscripts/LaTeX/README.md

 > python truthTableGenerator.py

 ## ICS 6B Homework Layout Generator
-This script generates a LaTeX layout for ICs 6B homework given a list of assigned problems.
+This script generates a LaTeX layout for ICS 6B homework given a list of assigned problems.

 ### Input Format
 All problems should be in this format, with each line representing a set of problems.
 Each problem number must have letters with it.
 Example: